Jonkelly5764/230-lab-escape/README.md

         undisplay 1
   3. Delete the first break point (at line 18) but keep the second (line 24): clear 18
-     Run the program again in gdb.
+     Run the program again.
 When the program hit the breakpoint, step into function validate_digit():
         step
      and immediately print the value of digit: print digit
      Advance the program by one line (use next), and print the value of digit again.
 You should get different numbers.
-  4. Run the program again in gdb with the only breakpoint at line 24.
+  4. Run the program again with the only breakpoint at line 24.
 Call function validate_digit() with argument c from gdb: call validate_digit(c)
      You should be able to see the returned value of validate_digit().
-  5. Run the program again in gdb with the only breakpoint at line 24.
+  5. Run the program again with the only breakpoint at line 24.
 Enter a single character that is not 9.
 When the program is stopped at the breakpoint, change the value of variable c to an appropriate integer so that the program considers it a "good digit": set var c=9